JonJagger/cyber-dojo/readme.txt

 Installing Languages
 ====================
-Initial filesets for twelve languages are provided: C, C++, C#, CoffeeScript, Erlang, Haskell, Java, Javascript, Python, Perl, PHP, and Ruby.
+Initial filesets for twelve language+test_framework are provided:
+C, C++, C#, CoffeeScript, Erlang, Haskell, Java, Javascript, Python, Perl, PHP, and Ruby.
-Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your server or not.
+Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed and working on your server or not.
 Ubuntu comes with built-in support for C, C++, Python, Perl and you need Ruby for the CyberDojo server itself.
+Running
+>cd cyberdojo/test/functional
+>ruby installation_test.rb
+Will provide information on what is and isn't installed and working.

 -----Java
 I installed support for Java as follows
 >sudo apt-get install default-jdk